Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
-* Migration to NextJs for frontend/ Or just fake it lol
 * Enable to do wathever you want with python (Give column info (nulls, zeros, unique, ...), delete lines where -, replace col values, Data export (csv), ...)
 * Complete README